Skip to main content

 Students from schools not participating in the VSLO program (only apply once, either by VSLO or paper, not both):

+All requirements on the checklist must be provided with your initial submission or your application will be rejected.
 For students from institutions that are not participants in the VSLO, please complete our paper application process.
-There is a searchable course catalog for AY 24-25 offered electives and availability on the second page of the application form.
-International students can only apply to electives that show available to international students.
+Paper applications are not being accepted until March 3, 2025, and not before.
+There is a searchable course catalog for AY 25-26 offered clinical electives and availability on the second page of the application form.
+International students can only apply to clinical electives that show available to international students.
 Pre-requisites are for UPSOM students and not for international visiting students.
 The completed application and required documents should be submitted to MSRIS@medschool.pitt.eduClick here to view and download the application.

 The following are some answers, as well as information, to the most asked questions about our program:

-1. We have a searchable course catalog for the offered AY 24-25 electives.
+1. We have a searchable course catalog for the offered AY 25-26 clinical electives.
 You can also access the catalog on the second page of our paper application (downloadable above).
 Be aware that any available slot can change on a daily and/or weekly basis so we cannot guarantee slot availability.
 These slots are filled by UPSOM, domestic visiting and international visiting students.
-We encourage you to apply for the electives in which you plan to make your career.
-Dates for clinical electives must be in accordance with the UPSOM rotation schedule (dates can be found on application form).
-You may only apply to two electives.
-Once your elective has been confirmed, please be advised that no change/date adjustments will be made.
+We encourage you to apply for the clinical electives in which you plan to make your career.
+Dates for clinical electives must be in accordance with the UPSOM rotation schedule (dates can be found on application form) and no special accommodations or exceptions will be made to change these dates.
+Should you apply with dates that are not congruent with the listed period dates your application will be rejected.
+You may only apply to two clinical electives.
+Once your clinical elective has been confirmed, please be advised that no change/date adjustments will be permitted.

-2. The required pro-rated tuition payment is in the amount of $4,500 per elective.
+2. The required pro-rated tuition payment is in the amount of $4,500 per clinical elective.
 This fee is not paid upon submission of an application.
 Tuition will be paid by Flywire, ONLY after acceptance by both the Global Health Deans and the requested rotation department.
 If approved, you will receive an acceptance email with payment information, as well as an acceptance letter for Visa purposes.
 You will be given 48 hours to complete this payment.
 Please be aware that since this program is only for international visiting students, the payment system set-up with Flywire is only for payment from international banks to US banks and will not work with payments from US bank to US bank.
-Students can be accepted for up to two 4-week elective experiences.
+American citizens should only apply if they have an international bank account in which to pay this fee.
+Students can be accepted for up to two 4-week clinical elective experiences.
 These experiences do not have to be consecutive or in the same department.
 Our program does not currently offer any financial grants or scholarships.
-Due to FERPA regulations we will not engage with any family members regarding your elective or payment requirements, we will only engage with students that have applied to our program.
+Due to FERPA regulations we will not engage with any family members regarding your clinical elective or payment requirements, we will only engage with students that have applied to our program.

 3. The malpractice insurance requirement can be purchased after you have been accepted.
+Please see checklist for specific information.
 This is on the student to purchase and cannot be purchased through MSRIS.
 Please see additional resources for the malpractice company used by past students.
 For your application, please include a memo/letter stating that you will purchase the required coverage upon acceptance.
 Health insurance must cover any necessary hospitalization or doctor’s visit due to illness or injury.
 Proof of insurance is a requirement and must be provided before an accepted student will be approved to enter the clinical setting.

 4. For the State of Pennsylvania clearance requirements, only the completed PA Act 34 and the filled-out application for the PA Act 33 are required when applying.
 The completed PA Act 33 will need to be submitted to us upon acceptance.
 Also, upon acceptance, the PA Act 73 will be completed and paid for before your arrival in Pittsburgh.
+When the instructions provided (see side bar on this website) are read and completed correctly you will not have an issue completing these clearances.
 When any completed certificate is received this must be sent to the MSRIS@medschool.pitt.edu email.
 Instructions for completing these State of Pennsylvania clearances can be found in additional resources.
 There are links on the instructions to the PA government websites for any issues that you encounter for either completion or payment.
 Please be aware that each of these clearances require payment and our office cannot help with payment or completion of these clearances.
 No international medical student has had an issue with providing all three completed clearances.
 These forms DO NOT get mailed to Scaife Hall.

-5. If your medical school’s curriculum is conducted in English, then the English proficiency exam requirement can be disregarded only if your home institution can provide in their letter of credentials that you have strong English proficiency.
+5. Unless your medical school is located in an English-speaking country, you must provide one of the following test scores.
 These scores are an important factor in application review and acceptance, so it is strongly suggested that you submit either report even if your home institution states you have strong English proficiency.
 Official TOEFL score must be 100 or higher to apply.
 Official Duolingo report must be 120 or higher to apply.
-Please make sure that either report is provided without a password.
-We also accept OET exam reports.
-You must attain a minimum scores of 350 on the listening, reading and speaking sub-tests, and a minimum score of 300 in writing sub-test, in one test administration.
+OET reports must have a minimum score of 350 on the listening, reading and speaking sub-tests, and a minimum score of 300 in writing sub-test, in one test administration.
+Please make sure that reports are provided without password encryption.
+When you sign into your account, and save your test results directly from this platform, it is sent with your application with password encrypted and cannot be saved by the MSRIS office for application review.
+Test scores that are sent with an encryption password will be rejected.
+Please be aware this is the #2 reason that most applications are declined.

 6. Your completed and signed AAMC Immunization form will need to be submitted with your application.
 Any vaccine series currently in process can be worked on after you apply, please just include a note on the form to clarify any situations of incomplete records.
 You can find additional information on the "information for required immunizations" listed in additional resources.
 Frequently asked questions regarding immunizations can be found on the AAMC website at: https://www.aamc.org/media/23446/download?attachment.